tencentyun/intlcloud-documents/product/存储/对象存储 4.0/快速入门/下载对象_intl.md

 >**Note:**
 >- If the bucket of the object is assigned an attribute of "private-read-write", an automatically-generated signature will be appended to the copied address as a suffix.
 For more information on how to generate the signature, see [Request signature](https://intl.cloud.tencent.com/document/product/436/7778).
->- A link with a signature is valid within 30 minutes after viewing the object details, or the validity period of the signature can be refreshed through the refresh validity button.
+>- A link with a signature is valid for 30 minutes after viewing the object detail.
+After 30 minutes the validity period of the signature can be refreshed through the refresh validity button.